Testing your Terraform project with Terratest

 Writing Tests

 As my project was initially written two years ago, I first had to upgrade it to work with the latest version of Terraform.
-I added a new init target to the Makefile and locked the AWS provider to the latest version.
+I added a new init

 My project includes both Terraform and Packer code it makes sense to test both areas.
 I came up with the following test sequence:

-1. Run Packer to build an AMI.
+- Run Packer to build an AMI.

-2. Create the infrastructure using the Terraform apply command.
+- Create the infrastructure using the Terraform

-3. Validate that the Autoscaling group has been created and the web servers are responding correctly.
+command. - Validate that the Autoscaling group has been created and the web servers are responding correctly.

-4. Deregister and cleanup the AMI.
+- Deregister and cleanup the AMI.

-5. Destroy the infrastructure using the Terraform destroy command.
+- Destroy the infrastructure using the Terraform

 After browsing the various Terratest examples I found I could reuse most of the code in the terraform-redeploy-example project.